juanocv/haskell-battleship/README.md

 # BATTLESHλP
 Discontinued battleship project :(

-Basically a monolithic spaghetti code that I have created with the help of AI when I was still learning Haskell.
+Basically a monolithic spaghetti code that I had created back in June 2023 with the help of AI when I was still learning Haskell.

 ## How to run?
 On a LINUX enviroment:
-1. Open up a terminalAbra uma janela do terminal
+1. Open up a terminal
 2. Go to the desired directory in which you'd like to clone this repo
 3. Clone this repo using `git clone https://github.com/juanocv/haskell-battleship.git`
 4. Access its project folder using `cd haskell-battleship`